 - Students will learn that only a small fraction of the DNA in our cells encodes the approximately 23,000 genes.

-- Students will be able to discuss the usefulness and limitations of this model.
+- Students are invited to discuss the usefulness and limitations of this model.

 The human genome contains about 3 billion nucleotides, about the same number of nucleotides as mice, apes and most other mammals.
 If you were to unravel the DNA packed into all 23 pairs of chromosomes in just one of the of your cells, how long would that stretch of DNA be?
 It would be 2 meters long!
 Two meters multiplied times 10 trillion cells in your body is a length of DNA to go to the sun and back almost 70 times!